awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-create-trigger.md

 1. Choose **Create trigger**\.

-   AWS CodeDeploy will send a test notification to confirm you have correctly configured access between AWS CodeDeploy and the Amazon SNS topic\.
+   CodeDeploy will send a test notification to confirm you have correctly configured access between CodeDeploy and the Amazon SNS topic\.
 Depending on the endpoint type you selected for the topic, and if you are subscribed to the topic, you will receive confirmation in an SMS message or email message\.

-## Create a Trigger to Send Notifications for AWS CodeDeploy Events \(CLI\)<a name="monitoring-sns-event-notifications-create-trigger-cli"></a>
+## Create a Trigger to Send Notifications for CodeDeploy Events \(CLI\)<a name="monitoring-sns-event-notifications-create-trigger-cli"></a>

 You can use the CLI to include triggers when you create a deployment group, or you can add triggers to an existing deployment group\.